KDE-Styles/adapta-icontheme/README.md

 ## Known issues

 - On some propietary video drivers Aurorae have wrong rendering by default with Adapta theme.
 See more info [here](https://github.com/PapirusDevelopmentTeam/adapta-kde/issues/21)
+- Plasma 5.27+ breaks some Aurorae Themes.
+Should be fixed with 5.27.5
+- fractional scaling results in blurry decorations, Breeze is the only one working normally

 ## Donate